fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/New-AzureRmDataLakeStoreItem.md

 The first command creates the file NewFile.txt for the specified account.

-The second command creates the folder NewFolder at the root folder.
+The second command creates the folder named NewFolder at the root folder.

 ## PARAMETERS